Betti numbers and shifts in minimal graded free resolutions: Introduction

 because in the Cohen--Macaulay case we have $M_i-M_j \geq i-j$ for $1\leq j<i$ and $M_j-M_i \geq j-i$ for $i<j\leq p$ respectively.
 Hence one might still ask if the upper bound

 is valid for $i=1,\dots,p$.
-We guess that we have equality in (\ref{guess3}) for all $i$ if and only if $I$ has a linear resolution.
-In addition to the cases mentioned above we show that the lower bounds in (\ref{guess2}) and the upper bounds in (\ref{guess3}) hold if $S/I$ is Cohen--Macaulay of codimension 2 and Gorenstein of codimension 3 by using recent result of Boij and Söderberg \cite{BOSO}.
-We discuss also possible upper bounds for non Cohen--Macaulay algebras in this paper.
+In addition to the cases that the bounds in (\ref{guess1}) hold if $R$ is a complete intersection and if $I$ is componentwise linear, the bounds in (\ref{guess2}) hold if $R$ has a strictly quasi-pure resolution, using the Boij--S\"oderberg theory we show that the lower bounds in (\ref{guess2}) and the upper bounds in (\ref{guess3}) hold if $S/I$ is Cohen--Macaulay.
+Moreover, we discuss the case where we have equality everywhere.
+See also \cite{MIR07} for related results.
+Some remarks on possible upper bounds for non Cohen--Macaulay algebras are included in this paper.

-It remains the question if these (or similar) bounds hold for other interesting classes of ideals, or even are valid in general.
 We are grateful to Prof.\ J. Herzog for inspiring discussions on the subject of this paper.